-Description: One baseload and four peaking gas-fired power plants (700 MW) plus San Diego County renewable generation (300 MW of wind, solar photovoltaics, biomass/biogas; see Figure ES-2).
+Description: One baseload and four peaking gas-fired power plants with fossil fuel-fired distributed generation facilities (about 800 MW) plus San Diego County renewable generation (about 200 MW of wind, solar photovoltaics, biomass/biogas; see Figure ES-2).

-Rationale for Ranking: Has 35 significant, unmitigable impacts but gas-fired generation would be concentrated at already disturbed sites; only 11 miles of new transmission line.
+Rationale for Ranking: Has 32 significant, unmitigable impacts but gas-fired generation would be concentrated at already disturbed sites and/or undeveloped sites in close proximity to existing transmission lines and natural gas pipelines and reclaimed water sources; only 11 miles of new transmission line.
 No effects on state parks or National Forest System lands.
 With smaller renewable components (with 150 acres of permanent habitat loss), ground disturbance and significant impacts to recreation areas and visual resources are reduced in comparison to the New In-Area Renewable Generation Alternative.